wearehx/policies/admin-policy.md

 - The current admin team will determine how many admins are elected for the next term.
 This number must be above zero and less than ten.
 - 14 days before the end of a term, the web interface will allow candidates to mark themselves as running.
+  - Candidates must be nominated by three group members via the web interface (after they have marked themselves as running) to be put on the ballot.
+Each group member can nominate one member per term.
 - 7 days before the end of a term, the web interface will allow group members to vote for a candidate.
 - Votes will stop being accepted after 11:59PM GMT on the day the term ends.
 The current admins will use the voting result to add/remove themselves, if needed.
 - The voting system will publish a freely downloadable list of UUIDs and their vote after votes stop being accepted.